adiabatic/helix-config/EXPLAINER.md

 - C-p (previous)
 - C-n (next)

-I think editing would be more pleasant if keys with similar functions were adjacent to each other.
+I think moving and editing would be more pleasant and easier to learn if keys with similar functions were right next to each other.

 ## Questions, answered